tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or any of dwc:year, dwc:startDayOfYear, or dwc:endDayOfYear are bdq:Empty; FILLED_IN the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear if the values in each are independently interpretable and if the value of dwc:startDayOfYear is less than the value of dwc:endDayOfYear; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:NotEmpty or any of dwc:year, dwc:startDayOfYear, or dwc:endDayOfYear are bdqval:Empty; FILLED_IN the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear if the values in each are independently interpretable and if the value of dwc:startDayOfYear is less than the value of dwc:endDayOfYear; otherwise NOT_AMENDED

 #### Information Elements